The 10 Most Hateable Fan Bases in College Football

 Yes, the dog picture is easily the best.

 Let’s reel off some names, shall we?

 Pete Carroll.
 Matt Leinart.
 Reggie Bush.
 Lane Kiffin.

 Incredibly, there are fans, who are real, who pulled for these people.
 They liked Leinart.
 They found Carroll entertaining.
 They accepted Kiffin with open arms after his midnight exit from Tennessee.
-(And they are now calling for his firing after a disappointing season.)
+(And they’re now calling for his firing after a disappointing season.)

-When I close my eyes and think "USC football fan," I see a guy who looks vaguely like actual USC fan Wilmer Valderrama, and he is condescendingly explaining to me why the Trojans are the team of the 2000s while he simultaneously texts his Lambo dealer and Lakers' tickets hook-up.
-And now I need to beat my head against a wall.
+When I close my eyes and think “USC football fan,” I see a guy who looks vaguely like actual USC fan Wilmer Valderrama, and in between bites of a light salad he’s condescendingly explaining to me why the Trojans are the team of the 2000s, while—he is a master of triple-tasking—he simultaneously texts his Lambo dealer and Lakers’ ticket hook-up.
+And this is a horrible image.

 (Oh and that Florida jealousy effect?
 It applies to USC.

 For the sake of my health and safety, I’m going to choose to gloss over the certain case that dominated any discussion of Penn State over the last year.
 There is a very clear dividing line of right and wrong, and everyone knows it, and it has been discussed ad nauseum elsewhere.